SRGSSR/pillarbox-android/pillarbox-analytics/docs/README.md

 By using `SRGAnalytics.sendPageView` directly the page views will always be sent.
 It is preferable to use `SRGPageViewTracker`to handle page views as it will handle when application goes in background.
-The SRG analytics team require that page view event are send again when coming back from background.
+The SRG analytics team requires that page view events are sent again when coming back from background.

 ```kotlin